sumbach/modern-cljs/doc/tutorial-15.md

 > NOTE 1: At the moment we don't deal with any issues regarding
 > internationalization and we're hard-coding the text messages in the
 > source code.
 In a future tutorial we'll eventually take care of this
-> big issue.
+> issue.

 As you can see, we defined the `validate-shopping-form` function by using the `validate` function from the `valip.core` namespace and a bunch of predicates that [Chas Emerick][8] was so kind to have defined for us in the `valip.predicates` namespace.

-Both namespaces are portable to CLJS.
-This means that we could use the `validate-shopping-form` function on the client-side too, by just adding the `modern-cljs.shopping.validators` namespace in the `:crossovers` section of the `project.clj` file as follows.
+Both of these valip namespaces are portable to CLJS.
+This means that we could use the `validate-shopping-form` function on the client-side too, by just adding the `modern-cljs.shopping.validators` namespace in the `:crossovers` section of `project.clj` as follows.

 ```clj
 (defproject modern-cljs "0.1.0-SNAPSHOT"